Services

 History

 Logs generated by applications running in service containers can be captured for subsequent examination and debugging.
 You might want to look at service container’s logs when the service container has started successfully, but is not behaving as expected, leading to job failures.
-The logs can indicate missing or incorrect configuration of the service within the container.
+The logs can indicate missing or incorrect configuration of the service in the container.

 CI_DEBUG_SERVICES should only be enabled when service containers are being actively debugged as there are both storage and performance consequences to capturing service container logs.